camdorazio/cryptocurrency/README.md

 ## Overview and Origin of ETH

-A 19-year-old programmer from Toronto, Vitalik Buterin, conceived the idea for *Ethereum*.
-The Ethereum white paper was released in 2013, the coin was launched in 2015 and broke into the mainstrain in 2017 when the price jumped by more than 1000% over the course of a few months.<sup>2</sup> **ETH** is the second most popular cryptocurrency by market capitalization and, arguably, the most popular blockchain platform in existence today. **ETH** provides a framework for a decentralized application on the bloackchain, has a large network of ERC-20 tokens and coined the term *"smart contracts"* <sup>3</sup>
+A 19-year-old Russian programmer from Toronto, Vitalik Buterin, conceived the idea for *Ethereum*.
+The Ethereum white paper was released in 2013, the coin was launched in 2015 and went mainstrain in 2017 when the price jumped by more than 1000% over the course of a few months.<sup>2</sup> **ETH** is the second most popular cryptocurrency by market capitalization and, arguably, the most popular blockchain platform in existence today. **ETH** provides a framework for a decentralized application on the blockchain, has a large network of ERC-20 tokens and coined the term *"smart contracts"* <sup>3</sup>

 ![ETH Top Ten Transactions](top_10.png)<sup>8<sup>